edgelesssys/docs.edgeless.systems/marblerun/reference/coordinator.md

 era -c coordinator-era.json -h $MARBLERUN -o marblerun.crt
 ```

+{{<note>}}
-?> On Ubuntu, `~/.local/bin` is only added to PATH when the directory exists when initializing your bash environment during login.
+On Ubuntu, `~/.local/bin` is added to PATH only if the directory exists when the bash environment is initialized during login.
 You might need to re-login after creating the directory.
 Also, non-default shells such as `zsh` do not add this path by default.
-Therefore, if you receive `command not found: era` as an error message for a local user installation, either make sure `~/.local/bin` was added to your PATH successfully or simply use the machine-wide installation method.
+Therefore, if you receive `command not found: era` as an error message for a local user installation, make sure `~/.local/bin` was added to your PATH successfully, or simply use the machine-wide installation method.
+{{</note>}}

-The file `coordinator-era.json` contains the *Packages* information for the Coordinator.
-For our testing image this can be pulled from our GitHub releases:
+The file `coordinator-era.json` contains the [Packages]({{< ref "docs/workflows/define-manifest.md#manifestpackages" >}}) information for the Coordinator.
+The example `coordinator-era.json` for our provided testing image can be downloaded from GitHub:

 ```bash
 wget https://github.com/edgelesssys/marblerun/releases/latest/download/coordinator-era.json
 ```

-## /recover
+### /recover

-For recovering the Coordinator in case unsealing the existing state failed.
+To recover the Coordinator when unsealing of the existing state failed.

-### POST
+##### POST

 This API endpoint is only available when the Coordinator is in recovery mode.
 Before you can use the endpoint, you need to decrypt the recovery secret which you may have received when setting the manifest initially.
-See [Recovering the Coordinator](workflows/recover-coordinator.md) to retrieve the recovery key needed to use this API endpoint correctly.
+See [Recovering the Coordinator]({{< ref "docs/workflows/recover-coordinator.md" >}}) to retrieve the recovery key needed to use this API endpoint correctly.

 Example for recovering the Coordinator: